MapleBloom/NewsPaper/README.md

 ### Conclusions
 Django is a powerful instrument to compose browser apps with well done helpful documentation.
-You should spend time to get accustomed but it is worth.
+You should spend time to get accustomed, but it worth.

 :arrow_up: [to content](README.md#Content)